By JOSH BOAK, JOSEF FEDERMAN and AAMER MADHANI

 But indirect talks for the U.S. to reenter the deal have stalled as Iran has made rapid gains in developing its nuclear program.
 That’s left the Biden administration increasingly pessimistic about resurrecting the deal, which placed significant restrictions on Iran’s nuclear program in exchange for sanctions relief.

-Israeli Prime Minister Yair Lapid and President Isaac Herzog made clear that Iran’s nuclear program will be a central focus in their discussions with Biden.
+Israeli Prime Minister Yair Lapid and President Isaac Herzog made clear that Iran’s nuclear program will be a central focus for the Israeli side in their discussions with Biden.
 And Herzog noted the “security challenges emanating directly from Iran and its proxies, threatening Israel and its neighbors and endangering our region.”

 “We will discuss the need to renew a strong global coalition that will stop the Iranian nuclear program,” Lapid said

-Because of concerns about a rise in COVID-19 cases, top White House officials said Biden would try to limit physical contact during the trip.
+Because of concerns about a rise in COVID-19 cases, top White House officials said Biden would makes efforts to limit physical contact during the trip.
 At the arrival ceremony, Biden mostly skipped handshakes and offered Israeli officials fist bumps.
-But he made an exception by sharing a hearty handshake with opposition leader Benjamin Netanyahu.
-The president also put his hand on the shoulders of several Israeli dignitaries.
+But Biden made an exception by offering a hearty handshake to opposition leader Benjamin Netyanyahu.
+The president also threw his arms on several Israeli dignitaries’ shoulders.